BarTender 5 Trigger for VPN Status

 5. Add the following to the workspace config file:

-Now every time I open the workspace, assets are rebuilt as I modify them and Horizon and the scheduler start running automatically.
+Now every time I open the workspace, assets are rebuilt as I modify them; Horizon, Pulse, and the scheduler start running automatically; and stale logs and failed jobs are pruned, keeping my database at a manageable size.

 Visual Studio Code Workspaces and PHP Intelephense